khromov/wp-performance-profiler/readme.txt

 By using the query string, you will override any default settings.

 == Changelog ==
+= 0.4.0 =
+* First new version since fork
+* Fix for memory usage not displaying correctly in certain cases
+* Minor hook tweaks

 = 0.3.0 =
 * Added ability to view plugins ordered by average duration, minimum duration, maximum duration and standard deviation